thomasclarke1969/documentation/android/atlas/core-components.md

 ##Implementing Atlas in a new project

 To learn more about these components, you can build and explore the provided Atlas Messenger app, or you can follow this tutorial which covers building a simple app using Atlas from scratch.
 We will build an app that will allow you to create conversations between three pre-defined users: the device, simulator, and web interface.
-With Atlas, the app will have a fully featured GUI experience built with each of the components desribed above.
+With Atlas, the app will have a fully featured GUI experience built with each of the components described above.

 You can also use this tutorial as a starting point for integrating Atlas into your own app.
 And since Atlas is completely open, you are free to extend or change the default functionality however you want!